1 Year: Find a customer

 But fast forward to today, and we’re getting to SaaS companies that are crossing into their third decade in operation — and not slowing down!

-Mailchimp is at $600m in ARR (!) today according to Forbes, bootstrapped all the way, and worth $4b+.
+Mailchimp was acquired for $12B at $1B in ARR (!) according to Forbes, bootstrapped all the way.
 But it wasn’t done in a year or three.
-Mailchimp is 17 years young and accelerating.
-Still going strong.
-And as CEO Ben Chestnut noted below, the first 17 years were “just a warm-up”.
+Mailchimp was founded in 2001 and was acquired for $12B after … 20 years.
+And as CEO Ben Chestnut noted below, the first 17-18 years or so were “just a warm-up” 🙂

 Here’s a quick look at a few next-generation SaaS leaders from Atlassian to RingCentral that will soon be in their third decade of operation … and are adding more revenue per year than ever before: